DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/table-of-contents.md

 ---
 # Table of Contents

-Table of Contents allow navigate through a document's marked content (paragraphs, images, tables, and equations).
+The Table of Contents allows you to navigate through a document's marked content (paragraphs, images, tables, and equations).
 Click a table's row while pressing CTRL to move to the heading or figure.

 ![EUD_ASPxRichEdit_Table-of-Contents](../../images/rich-text-editor-table-of-contents.png)